Simply follow our trek fitness guide below, which includes advice on:

 Look to begin as early as possible, to give your body the maximum amount of time to adapt and strengthen in readiness for your trek.
 Avoid trying to cram several months of specific training into a couple of weeks because as well as arriving totally unprepared, you are likely to end up injured and having to postpone your trek.
 By starting in good time, you can factor in plenty of rest days as you build your fitness and easily incorporate your training into your life, as opposed to beginning late and trying to fast-track your fitness — at the exclusion of everything else.

 This should form the foundation of your trek-fit training programme.
 Without good CV fitness, you will be unable to complete each day.
 Look to carefully progress your CV fitness so that in the final weeks, you are comfortable with the maximum daily distances that you will encounter.
 Any CV exercise will help but walking, jogging and running more closely replicate the actual requirements of your holiday so are the most suitable disciplines.
 If possible, try to train on similar terrain.

 For example, for a jungle hike, try and get off-road onto trails, paths and fields.
 Off-road training is more challenging than purely road but you will strengthen both your ankles and knees which will better prepare you for the demands of your holiday.

-After following our trek-fit program you will be ideally placed to get the absolute best from your holiday.
+After following our trek-fit programme you will be ideally placed to get the absolute best from your trekking holiday.
 CV, strength, all-round fitness and body awareness will be the benefits you enjoy, in addition to general improved health through being fitter.